iangilman/learning-javascript/README.md

 # Learning JavaScript

-Here, I'm collecting a number of links to useful resources for learning JavaScript.
+Here, I'm collecting a number of links to useful resources for learning JavaScript (and related web tech).
 If you have suggestions for additional links, let me know!

 # Lessons